vearutop/flatjsonl/README.md

         Write CPU profile to file.
   -csv string
         Output to CSV file.
-  -hide-progress
+  -field-limit int
+        Max length of field value, exceeding tail is truncated, 0 for unlimited. (default 1000) -hide-progress
         Do not show progress in STDERR.
   -input string